rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 ### Solid configuration of PHP pools

-It is essential to optimize the number of requests that will be able to be served and to analyze the memory used by the PHP scripts, to optimize the maximum amount of launched threads.
+Optimizing the number of requests served and analyzing the memory used by the PHP scripts, is necessary to optimize the maximum amount of launched threads.

-First of all, we need to know the average amount of memory used by a PHP process with the command:
+First of all, you need to know the average amount of memory used by a PHP process with the command:

 ```bash
 while true; do ps --no-headers -o "rss,cmd" -C php-fpm | grep "pool www" | awk '{ sum+=$1 } END { printf ("%d%s\n", sum/NR/1024,"Mb") }' >> avg_php_proc; sleep 60; done
 ```

-After a while, this should give us a pretty accurate idea of the average memory footprint of a PHP process on this server.
+This will give you a pretty accurate idea of the average memory footprint of a PHP process on this server.

 The result of the rest of this document is a memory footprint of 120MB per process at full load.

 On a server with 8Gb of RAM, keeping 1Gb for the system and 1Gb for the OPCache (see the rest of this document), is 6Gb left to process PHP requests from clients.

-We can easily conclude that this server can accept at most **50 threads** `((6*1024) / 120)`.
+You can conclude that this server can accept at most **50 threads** `((6*1024) / 120)`.

-A good configuration of `php-fpm` specific to this use case would be:
+A good configuration of `php-fpm` specific to this use case is:

 ```bash
 pm = dynamic